josefhoppe/random-abstract-cell-complexes/README.md

 ## About

 This repository contains the evaluation workflow for the paper *Random Abstract Cell Complexes*.
-You can find the accompanying Python package at [PyRaCCooN](https://github.com/josefhoppe/py-raccoon).
+You can find the accompanying Python package at [🦝 PyRaCCooN](https://github.com/josefhoppe/py-raccoon).
 If you use this code, please cite our paper:

 ```

 ```

+For the modified experiment of Bodnar et al. [1], see https://github.com/josefhoppe/cwn-random-ccs

 ## Running numerical experiments